Local and statewide reactions differ on presidential debate

-The debate Tuesday night between Republican President Donald Trump and Democratic challenger Joe Biden produced mixed reactions among the local and statewide political parties and a local observer.
+The debate Tuesday night between Republican President Donald Trump and Democratic challenger Joe Biden, the former vice president, drew mixed reactions from local and statewide political figures and a local observer.

-The first segment of the debate focused on Amy Coney Barrett, Trump's nominee for the U.S. Supreme Court and the Affordable Care Act.
+The first segment of the debate focused on Amy Coney Barrett, Trump's nominee for the U.S. Supreme Court, and on the Affordable Care Act.

-Allan Louden, a professor of communication at Wake Forest University, said he focused on the tone and the lack of civility of both candidates.
+Allan Louden, a professor of communication at Wake Forest University, said he noticed the tone and the lack of civility of both candidates.

-Trump intentionally interrupted Biden as a way of flustering Biden and get Biden "show signs of slippage," Louden said.
-In response, Biden laughed.
+Trump intentionally interrupted Biden in an attempt to fluster Biden and get Biden "to show signs of slippage," Louden said, noting that Biden's response was to laugh.

 "The interruption by both (Biden and Trump) and the moderator (Chris Wallace) became so consistent with people talking over each other," Louden said.
 "At one point, Biden had to say to Trump.
 'Please shut up.'
 That's how I saw the first segment."

-Aaron Berlin, the chairman of the Forsyth County Democratic Party, said that Trump had a strong debate performance.
+Aaron Berlin, the chairman of the Forsyth County Republican Party, said Trump had a strong performance.

 "What we saw in the debate is what we already knew: President Trump has done more in 47 months than Joe Biden has done in 47 years,” Berlin said in an email.
 "During this historical period, we are feeling the government firsthand.
 We feel their decisions in our wallets and in our own backyards."